 Yes, at the end of the day this is your life, and to a great extent it’s made up of your little recurring habits and choices.
 May your daily actions speak louder than your words.
 May your life preach louder than your lips.
 May your success be your noise in the end.
 (Marc and I discuss this in more detail in the “Passion and Growth” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 3. Being busy does NOT mean being productive.

 Busyness isn’t a virtue, nor is it something to respect.
 Though we all have seasons of crazy schedules, very few of us have a legitimate need to be busy ALL the time.
-We simply don’t know how to live within our means, prioritize properly, and say no when we should.
+We simply don’t know how to set boundaries, prioritize properly, and say no when we should.

 Being busy rarely equates to productivity these days.
 Just take a quick look around.
 Busy people outnumber productive people by a wide margin.
 Busy people are rushing all over the place, and running late half of the time.
-They’re heading to work, conferences, meetings, social engagements, etc. They barely have enough free time for family get-togethers and they rarely get enough sleep.
-Yet, emails are shooting out of their smart phones like machine gun bullets, and their day planners are jammed to the brim with obligations.
+They’re heading to work, conferences, meetings, social engagements, looking at their phones, creating TikToks, etc. They barely have enough free time for exercise and they rarely get enough sleep.
+Yet, text messages, emails, and social media updates are blasting out of their smart phones like rockets, and their day planners are jammed to the brim with obligations.
 Their busy schedule gives them an elevated sense of importance.
 But it’s all an illusion.
 They’re like hamsters running on a wheel.